 The following table sets forth the selected historical financial and operating data of Universal as of and for the periods presented.
-The selected historical balance sheet data at December 31, 2011, 2010 and 2009 and the selected historical statement of income data for the years ended December 31, 2011, 2010 and 2009 have been derived from Universal's audited consolidated financial statements incorporated by reference into this Information Statement.
-The selected unaudited historical balance sheet data as of June 30, 2012 and Universal's unaudited historical statement of income data for the twenty-six weeks ended June 30, 2012 and July 2, 2011 have been derived from Universal's historical unaudited consolidated financial statements incorporated by reference into this Information Statement.
-The unaudited consolidated financial statements were prepared on a basis consistent with Universal's audited financial statements and include, in the opinion of management, all adjustments, consisting only of normal recurring adjustments, necessary for the fair statement of the financial information contained in those statements.
-The selected historical financial and operating data presented below should be read in conjunction with the information included under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Universal's consolidated financial statements and related notes incorporated by reference into this Information Statement.
+The selected historical balance sheet data at December 31, 2011, 2010 and 2009 and the selected historical statement of income data for the years ended December 31, 2011, 2010 and 2009 have been derived from Universal's audited consolidated financial statements included in Universal's Annual Report on Form 10-K for the fiscal year ended December 31, 2011, attached hereto as Annex D. The selected unaudited historical balance sheet data as of June 30, 2012 and Universal's unaudited historical statement of income data for the twenty-six weeks ended June 30, 2012 and July 2, 2011 have been derived from Universal's historical unaudited consolidated financial statements included in Universal's Quarterly Report on Form 10-Q for the fiscal period ended June 30, 2012, attached hereto as Annex E. The unaudited consolidated financial statements were prepared on a basis consistent with Universal's audited financial statements and include, in the opinion of management, all adjustments, consisting only of normal recurring adjustments, necessary for the fair statement of the financial information contained in those statements.
+The selected historical financial and operating data presented below should be read in conjunction with the information included under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Universal's consolidated financial statements and related notes in its Annual Report on Form 10-K for the fiscal year ended December 31, 2011 and its Quarterly Report on Form 10-Q for the fiscal period ended June 30, 2012, attached hereto as Annex D and E, respectively.
 The following financial and operating data may not be indicative of our future performance.